Large deflection scattering, soft radiation and KMOC formalism: Review of KMOC formalism

 It might then seem that higher-order computations for the radiative flux would be a very hard task.
-However, in \cite{Britto:2021pud}, it was shown that in the classical limit, all the above amplitudes with photons (or gravitons) are not independent and there exist relations between them.
+However, in \cite{Britto:2021pud} it was shown that in the classical limit, all the above amplitudes with photons (or gravitons) are not independent and there exist relations between them.
 These relations were derived by assuming coherence of the outgoing radiation.
 Since the quantum state of the radiation can be described by a coherent state, the distribution of photons (or gravitons) will obey a Poissonian distribution.
 This means that the variance of the photon number operator should be equal to its mean in the classical limit.
-This is what leads to the set of relations between ``classical'' amplitudes with photons at each order in perturbation theory\footnote{It was assumed in their analysis that the super-classical terms coming from the amplitudes canceled.
+This is what leads to the set of relations between ``classical'' amplitudes with photons at each order in perturbation theory\footnote{It was assumed in their analysis that the super-classical terms coming from the amplitudes cancel.
 So by ``classical'' amplitude we mean that part of the amplitude which gives a non-trivial classical result.}.
-Using these relations, it was conjectured in \cite{Britto:2021pud} that the product of tree-level amplitudes with $X$ photons with $X>1$ doesn't contribute to the radiative flux.
-This was then verified for the contribution of $X=2$, i.e, the tree level six point amplitude for the case of gravity and electromagnetism \cite{Cristofoli:2021vyo}.
-We shall now prove this conjecture for $X>2$ for the case of photons, and for this, we shall again show this for the soft radiation flux.
+Similar relations can also be found by demanding the variance of operators be negligible in the classical limit, as has been shown in \cite{Cristofoli:2021jas}.
+We will now show that, as a consequence of these relations, the product of tree-level amplitudes with $X>1$ photons doesn't contribute to the classical result.
+For this, we shall again study the soft radiation flux.
 Let us start with the soft radiation flux, as defined in eq.\eqref{soft_rad_flux1} at leading order in soft frequency coming from the tree-level amplitudes.
 We get

 We now take the classical limit and obtain